stacks-network/stacks/faq.md

 ### What blockchain is Blockstack DNS built on?

 Blockstack DNS is operated by nodes that read and write data to an underlying blockchain.
 The Blockstack DNS architecture is portable--the domain name system's logic is fully decoupled from the blockchain's logic.
-This lets Blockstack DNS leverage the most secure blockchain - the Bitcoin blockchain today, and other, better blockchains in the future.
+This lets Blockstack DNS leverage the most secure blockchain.
+This is the Bitcoin blockchain today but may be any other blockchain at some point in the future.

 ### Why isn't there a Blockstack network on a blockchain other than the Bitcoin blockchain?